Community Health Improvement Plan

 What is a Community Health Improvement Plan?

-A Community Health Improvement Plan (CHIP) is a strategic plan developed based on a Community Health Assessment (CHA) or Community Health Needs Assessment (CHNA).
-This community health improvement plan outlines the priorities, strategies, and actions needed to address the health needs and improve the health status of a community or region.
+A Community Health Improvement Plan (CHIP), or community health improvement process, is a strategic plan developed based on a community health assessment (CHA) or community health needs assessment (CHNA) (Centers for Disease Control and Prevention, 2024).
+This Community Health Improvement Plan outlines the priorities, strategies, and actions needed to address the health needs and improve the health status of a community or region.
+It utilizes local public health systems and community planning for health to guide these efforts effectively.

 The CHIP process involves collaboration among stakeholders, including community partners, health services providers, local and state health department departments, organizations, and residents.
 It utilizes data and analysis from the community health assessments to identify critical health issues, disparities, and areas of need within the community.